raunchers/HMAV2/README.md

     5. Ethnicity
     6. Is the user a member of Hickory Museum of Art
         A. If no, question 7 is presented.
+        B. If no, question 8 is presented.
     7. Email Address (if no was selected for question 6)
-    8. How did you hear about Hickory Museum of Art
+    8. How did you hear about Hickory Museum of Art (if no was selected for question 6)

 Questions for organizations, all voluntary:
     1. Organization's Name